 None of the corporations or organizations by which a director has been employed in the last five years, except with respect to the employment by the Bank of Messrs.
-Miller, Smith and Wiseman, is a parent, subsidiary or other affiliate of the Company.
+Miller and Wiseman, is a parent, subsidiary or other affiliate of the Company.
 The Board of Directors of the Company has determined that all of the directors except Messrs.
-Miller, Smith and Wiseman are "independent" under Rule 5605(a)(2) of the listing standards of The NASDAQ Stock Market, LLC ("Nasdaq").
-In determining independence, the Board of Directors considered loan and deposit relationships with each director, fees paid to Mr. Saunders for legal services, lease payments to Eastman Enterprises, Inc. (discussed in this proxy statement under the heading "Certain Relationships and Related Transactions"), and the positions held by each director with customers of the Bank.
-The rules of Nasdaq do not deem such relationships to disqualify a director from being deemed independent.
+Miller and Wiseman are "independent" under Rule 5605(a)(2) of the listing standards of The NASDAQ Stock Market, LLC ("Nasdaq").
+In determining independence, the Board of Directors considered loan and deposit relationships with each director; fees paid to Mr. Saunders for legal services; Promissory Notes issued to Mr. Eastman and his family members; and Promissory Notes issued to David W. Thomas's parents (discussed in this proxy statement under the heading "Certain Relationships and Related Transactions"), and the positions held by each director with customers of the Bank.
+The rules of Nasdaq do not disqualify a director from being deemed independent as a result of these relationships.
 The Board of Directors does not believe such relationships interfere with the directors' exercise of independent judgment in carrying out their responsibilities as directors.

-There are no family relationships among any of the directors, nominees for election as directors and executive officers of the Company.
+There are no family relationships among any of the directors, nominees for election as directors or executive officers of the Company.